jonathan-imanu/STAA57_Project/README.md

 I use git with Rstudio datatools by going to File then new_projects and cloning the repo.

-If you have trouble, make sure you do the intial git config stuff.
+If you have trouble, make sure you do the initial git config stuff.

-When psuhing files, GitHub asks for your username and password.
-Your user name is your regular github user name but the password is a [PAT] (https://forum.posit.co/t/pushing-to-github-requests-password-but-actually-needs-personal-access-token-pat/156610).
+When pushing files (I suggest doing this using the Git icon located on the below the file bar), GitHub asks for your username and password.

+Your user name
+is your regular github user name but the password is a [PAT](https://forum.posit.co/t/pushing-to-github-requests-password-but-actually-needs-personal-access-token-pat/156610).

 To create a PAT in github follow these steps: